 Does a Material Change in an Employee’s Job Duties Void the Employee’s Non-Compete Agreement?

 The material change doctrine is a legal theory that developed in Massachusetts.
 (See footnote 1.)
 Under Massachusetts' law, each time an employee’s employment relationship with the employer changes materially such that they have entered into a new employment relationship a new restrictive covenant must be signed.
 (See footnote 2.)
 Although there is not a material

-Is it Against the Law for an Employer to Hire an Illegal Alien?
+Is it Against the Law for an Employer to Hire an Undocumented Immigrant?

-Yes, it is against the law for an employer to hire illegal aliens.
+Yes, it is against the law for an employer to hire undocumented immigrants.
 Under the Immigration Reform and Control Act (See footnote 1) an employer is prohibited from “knowingly” employing “unauthorized aliens."
 (See footnote 2.)
 An unauthorized alien means that the person is not either: lawfully admitted for permanent residence, or authorized to be employed

 Can an Employee be Punished or Fired for Refusing to Engage in Illegal Activity?

 No, an employer may not fire or otherwise punish an employee for reporting or refusing to engage in illegal activity.
 According to Minnesota Statutes Section 181.932, “[a]n employer shall not discharge, discipline, threaten, otherwise discriminate against, or penalize an employee…because the employee…reports a violation or suspected violation of any federal or state law.”
 Additionally, an

 Laws on Sexual Solicitation of Employee in Minnesota

 Is Your Boss Inappropriate at Work?
 Employees don't have to endure a hostile work environment.
 Bosses don't have a right to ask employees to do whatever they want.
 This article explains some of the protections available to employees and how good employers should treat their employees.
 This is meant to serve as a guide to